NixOS/nixpkgs/nixos/doc/manual/installation/installing-usb.section.md

   sudo dd if=<path-to-image> of=/dev/rdiskX bs=4m
   ```

-  After `dd` completes, a GUI dialog \"The disk
+  After `dd` completes, a GUI dialog "The disk
-  you inserted was not readable by this computer\" will pop up, which can
+  you inserted was not readable by this computer" will pop up, which can
   be ignored.

   ::: {.note}